May 18, 2019

 Lara Downes is among the foremost American pianists of her generation, an iconoclast dedicated to expanding the resonance and relevance of live music for diverse audiences.
 A trailblazer on and off-stage, she follows a musical road map that seeks inspiration from the legacies of history, family, and collective memory.
 Downes’ playing has been called “ravishing” by Fanfare Magazine, "luscious, moody and dreamy” by The New York Times, and "addicting" by The Huffington Post.
 As a chart-topping recording artist, a powerfully charismatic performer, a curator and taste-maker, Downes is recognized as a cultural visionary on the national arts scene.

-Thank you Sony Masterworks, Yamaha Artist Services, Tsingtao, Cadenza Artists, and Non de Gen Studios for helping make this night possible.
+Thank you Sony Masterworks, Yamaha Artist Services, Tsingtao, Cadenza Artists, and COMUNITYmade for helping make this night possible.

 Please join us for a night of community and celebration of life through music!
 Hosted by Francis Cronin and featuring The Four Postmen, Madus, Christina Blum, Fira Budiman, Ewan Chung, Ale Fips, Devon Michaels, SIRENA, Robert Sprayberry, Benny Wayne Sully, Kristen Klehr, Steph Wilberding & more!